 Assays were performed as described previously (Silas et al., 2016).
 In figures S1 and S3, we used a Monte Carlo simulation to evaluate a null hypothesis based on random assortment of spacer acquisitions from genomic DNA, with no dependence on gene expression level.
 Simulations were performed as described previously (Silas et al., 2016); for clarity, we provide relevant text from the original method here.
 For each system, a series of samples of 500 spacers each were randomly chosen in silico from a list of all genes based on the sizes of the individual genes using the stochastic universal sampling algorithm.
 Sets of 1000 such trials were used to generate a range of null relationships between gene expression and spacer acquisition.
 The Monte Carlo bounds (black dotted lines on the respective figures) depict the envelope of such simulated random assortments.
 Traces above this envelope indicate preferential spacer acquisition from highly expressed genes, whereas traces below the envelope indicate spacer acquisition from poorly expressed genes more often than expected by random chance.
 M. mediterranea MMB-1 expression data (at NCBI SRA: SRR2914032, SRR2914033) were previously generated by RNAseq (Silas et al., 2016).

+This method is described in more detail at Bio-protocol (Silas et al., 2018).
 We used a protocol that preserves strand information, controls for PCR amplification bias, and faithfully reports the 3’ ends of source RNA molecules.
 Total intact RNA (5–10 μg) was run under denaturing conditions on a 6% Novex TBE-Urea polyacrylamide gel (Life Technologies) at 180V for 35 min.
 Gel fragments corresponding to 30–80 nt size range were excised, and the small RNA fraction was eluted as follows.
 Gel fragments were shredded and soaked in RNA elution buffer (300 mM NaCl, 1 mM EDTA) overnight at 4°C, and fragments were removed from the eluate by filtration through 0.45 μm Corning Costar Spin-X sterile cellulose acetate filters (Sigma).
 RNA was precipitated by the addition of 1 ml ethanol, then pelleted by centrifugation (20,000 x g, 20 min, 4°C), and resuspended in RNase-free water.
 RNA sequencing libraries were prepared as described previously (Silas et al., 2016).
 Sequencing reads containing the first 5 bases of the CRISPR repeat were trimmed, and trimmed reads comprising substrings of the CRISPR repeat sequence were identified.
 Trimmed reads shorter than 12 bases were also evaluated for a match between the 5 bases preceding the CRISPR repeat and the last 5 bases of genomic CRISPR spacer sequences.
 Length histograms of trimmed reads in libraries constructed from two independent transconjugant strains are shown for each experiment.

 The pKT230 vector backbone contains a Kanamycin resistance gene, which allowed us to assay for growth on selective medium as a proxy for CRISPR-Cas interference during the conjugative transfer of the plasmids into MMB-1.
 A protospacer configuration that allows the plasmid to be targeted by a CRISPR-Cas system leads to plasmid elimination and cell death on selective medium (+Kan).
 The number of colony forming units per mL of conjugation mixture was determined by dilution and plating on selective medium (2216 marine agar with 50 μg/mL Kanamycin and 50 μg/mL Rifampicin) at 25°C. To account for day-to-day variability in growth between MMB-1 cultures, all protospacer configurations for each host strain were tested on the same day.
 Plasmid interference in Serratia was measured using conjugation efficiency assays, as previously described (Patterson et al., 2016).
 The conjugation efficiency is reported as transconjugants/recipients.